cbib/SalienceNet/README.md

 ### Pretrained model
 A pretrained model is available, to use it for prediction use the model name salienceNet :

+/!\ The pretrained model is trained on grayscale images with 1 channel, do not forget to use "--input_nc 1 --output_nc 1" as shown below.

 ```bash
 #!./scripts/test_cyclegan.sh